mihir1337/BarsiXriver/wp-content/plugins/users-customers-import-export-for-wp-woocommerce/readme.txt

 This WordPress user export plugin enables you to export WordPress users and WooCommerce customers to a CSV file.
 You can use this user export CSV file to migrate users and export WooCommerce customers to another website with the Import users functionality of this plugin.

-If you have hundreds, even thousands, of WordPress users, the export users option in the plugin helps to save your effort and time of manually adding the user data.
+If you have hundreds, even thousands, of WordPress users, the export users option in this Wordpress export user plugin helps to save your effort and time of manually adding the user data.

 You can bulk export user data to a user export CSV file with multiple powerful filters such as user roles, date ranges, etc.